devuone/SplitMaster/README.md

 Following concepts I learned/used
 - Components communication through @Input, @Output params, Services and Observables.
 - used Routing, child routes and route parameter
+- working with Reactive Forms
+- use component lifecycle hooks
+- creating new pipes.
 - integrated D3 chart library
 - used bootstrap3 for app like responsive design.
 - used NoSQL data concepts to interact with large JSON data structure.